segmentstream-com/segmentstream-com.github.io/_docs/datasources/calltouch.md

 (2) Website ID from Calltouch dashboard.

-(3) Call export type indicates which calls should be exported.

-It can be one of the following values:
-- All calls - Import all calls
-- Unique calls - Import only unique calls
-- Repeated calls - Import only non-unique calls

-To save and enable the data source, click "Save" (4).
+To save and enable the data source, click "Save" (3).

-The "Disconnect" button (6) is used to revoke the authorization data.
+The "Disconnect" button (5) is used to revoke the authorization data.
 The settings are saved.

-You can enable or disable the data source at any time (5).
+You can enable or disable the data source at any time (4).

 ### Where to get data on Calltouch calls